Château de La Vigne

 Covid-19 has even given May an opportunity to develop her business.

 She has set up her nutrition membership community online, and is very comfortable working with modern technology, as are her many clients.
-Running her business remotely during the pandemic has been such a success, that she’s now confident that she can work fulltime from the château whilst also allowing her to embrace her role as châtelaine at Chateau de la Vigne.
+Running her business remotely during the pandemic has been such a success, that she’s now confident that she can work from the château on occasions, whilst also allowing her to embrace her role as châtelaine at Chateau de la Vigne.

 What do the guests want?